john-friedman/datamule-python/datamule/docs-rewrite/docs/datamule-python/sec/submission_types.md

 # Submission Types

-Datamule currently can parse any html or xml document, as well as most PDF documents thanks to [doc2dict](https://github.com/john-friedman/doc2dict), which was written to support the [datamule](project).
+Datamule currently can parse any html or xml document, as well as most PDF documents thanks to [doc2dict](https://github.com/john-friedman/doc2dict), which was written to support the datamule project.

 The result is a nested dictionary such as this [Parsed Microsoft 10-K](https://github.com/john-friedman/doc2dict/blob/main/example_output/html/dict.json).